Handforth Town Council

 Handforth Town Council is the civil parish council of Handforth, Cheshire, England.
 It was established in the 1890s, abolished in 1936, and re-established in 2011.

-Handforth Parish Council gained prominence after an online meeting in 2020 over the legitimacy of the clerk Jackie Weaver.
-The council was renamed in the aftermath of it.
+Handforth Parish Council received international attention in February 2021 after video of a council meeting on Zoom went viral.
+In the meeting, town clerk Jackie Weaver removes the council chairman, Brian Tolver, from the meeting for disruptive behaviour.
+The remaining council members begin arguing about Weaver's level of authority, which turns into them yelling, cursing, and hurling insults at each other.

 Early history (1890s–1936)

 Following the Local Government Act 1894, a council was established for the rural Handforth parish.
 It was part of the Stockport Rural District and in 1901 had a population of 794.
 In 1904, the rural district was abolished.
 Handforth civil parish became an urban district and the parish council became Handforth Urban District Council, absorbing powers that were previously the responsibility of Stockport Rural District Council.
 In 1936, the council and urban district were abolished as part of a Local Government Act 1929 county review order and the former area was split between Cheadle and Gatley and Wilmslow.